-Filtering out any players that have played fewer than 500 minutes so far this season, we’ve collated the top 10 players from Europe’s big five leagues to make the most successful dribbles per 90 minutes in 2020-21.
+Filtering out any players that played fewer than 900 minutes, we’ve collated the top 10 players from Europe’s big five leagues to make the most successful dribbles per 90 minutes in 2020-21.

 One of those Premier League players ‘the streets will never forget’, Ben Arfa is evidence that class remains permanent.

-The 33-year-old is turning out for Bordeaux these days, registering two goals and four assists in Ligue 1, averaging of 4.1 successful dribbles across his 15 appearances to date.
+The 34-year-old is turning out for Bordeaux these days, registering two goals and four assists in Ligue 1, averaging four successful dribbles per 90 minutes across his 24 appearances.

 Still the same player we remember, then.